Enter-tainer/typst-preview/docs/intro.typ

   [It is not supported by the official typst team.
 It may also introduce some bugs because it have a different rendering backend from the official typst web app.]
 )

+== Bug Report

+To achieve high performance instant preview, we use a *different rendering backend* from official typst.
+We are making our best effort to keep the rendering result consistent with official typst.
+We have set up comprehensive tests to ensure the consistency of the rendering result.
+But we cannot guarantee that the rendering result is the same in all cases.
+There can be unknown corner cases that we haven't covered.

+*Therefore, if you encounter any rendering issue, please report it to this repo other than official typst repo.*

 == Acknowledgement
 This book is written in typst, and compiled to HTML using #link("https://github.com/Myriad-Dreamin/typst-book/")[typst book]